Home page Giovanni Dall'Orto > Saggi di storia gayBiografie di personaggi gay > Testi originali > Sec. XX > Fernando Pessoa

 semisvestito, ora in statuaria nudità

-imitava qualche dio che sembra essere
+imitava qualche dio che sembra essere,

 per l'accurata virtù del marmo, di nuovo uomo.